Nadia Petrova: 2006: Five singles titles, top 3 ranking in both singles and doubles

 However, despite being one of the favorites for the French Open, Petrova suffered an ankle injury during training just days before the start of the tournament and was upset in the first round by Akiko Morigami, 2–6, 2–6.
-This marked the first time Petrova lost in the opening round of a Grand Slam since the 2004 Australian Open – Women's singles, snapping her 15-match winning streak, as well as her streak of four consecutive Grand Slam quarterfinals.
+This marked the first time Petrova lost in the opening round of a major since the 2004 Australian Open – Women's singles, snapping her 15-match winning streak, as well as her streak of four consecutive Grand Slam quarterfinals.
 Petrova's injury forced her to later withdrew from Wimbledon.
 Her return a few weeks later went poorly as she did not win a match in the US Open Series, going 0–3.
 During this time, however, she won her first doubles title since the 2004 WTA Championships at the Tier I Canadian Open, alongside the great Martina Navratilova.
-More significantly, this was the 177th and final WTA doubles of Navratilova's career (an all-time record) before her permanent retirement at the end of the year.
+More significantly, this was the 177th and final WTA Tour doubles of Navratilova's career (an all-time record) before her permanent retirement at the end of the year.
 The US Open went poorly, however, as Petrova was upset in the third round by French teenager Tatiana Golovin.

 After winning just one match in her next two tournaments, Petrova rebounded by winning the Porsche Tennis Grand Prix.
 She avenged her loss at the US Open to Golovin by beating the 18-year old in straight sets to earn her fifth title of the year and her first since the ankle injury.
 She then continued her return to form by reaching her seventh singles final of the year at the Kremlin Cup in Moscow, losing to compatriot Anna Chakvetadze.